 Integration with the Supply Chain of the Future:

-Manufacturers will still make things, but how they take their products to market in a smarter, slicker manor will change in the “Supply Chain for the Future.”
+Manufacturers will still make things, but how they take their products to market in a smarter, slicker manner will change in the “Supply Chain for the Future.”
 Examples include Nike with their bespoke shoes or the automotive industry becoming more engaged with consumers around customization.

 Virtual Simplicity in Real Time: